hemanthkuncha/three-tier-app/README2.md

 http://10.0.0.40:30102/api/tasks
 ```
 ***
+and we can added a manual DNS entry in local
 edit /etc/hosts -- >> 10.0.0.40 myapp.local (in the vm that browser able to route to that ip)

 now we can access :